itsnamgyu/mogakco/README.md

 Too [complicated](https://www.youtube.com/watch?v=5NPBIwQyPWE) and doesn't really tell you how to divide the project into apps.

-Lets try to just make apps based on the grouping of *models*
+Lets try to use common sense and group things into apps based on the models they interact with.
+I.e. everything about showing, editing, cafes should be grouped into the `cafe` app.

 Thanks to [J. C. Leitão@StackOverlflow](https://stackoverflow.com/questions/18270898/django-best-practice-for-splitting-up-project-into-apps)